drusellers/site/content/stack/index.md

 - **Sleep** I try to get 8-9 hours every night.
 Even when I get up at 5am to go to the gym
 - **Exercise** removes stress and helps me to stay healthy and on task.
 This is also a bootstrapper for me of other valuable habits.
 Get up on time, invest in my health, and then set the path for the rest of the day.
 - **Mental Floss** I actively engage a therapist to work through my own mental baggage, this is an investment in myself and it lets me see the world with out as much of my own shit sandwhich applied to it.
+- **Meditation** I haven't gotten to 30 or 60 min each day, but I do spend 5-10 min each day just sitting [zazen](https://en.wikipedia.org/wiki/Zazen) trying to clear my mind out.
+My key benefit I'm focusing on is self control of where my mind is going, letting go of the "monkey mind".
 - **Food Prep** this is a part of falling into the pit of success, if I make it easy to do the right thing then doing the right thing becomes easy.
 Making food ahead of time saves me from the sleepies by having nutritious food that keeps me on track and means I can ultimately spend less time in the gym.

 ## Processes